kawaiiDango/pano-scrobbler/README.md

 [![github][github]][github-link] [![fdroid][fdroid]][fdroid-link] [![play-store][play-store]][play-store-link]

+Since v4.0, the builds on Github Releases or the F-Droid repo do not use Firebase Crashlytics, Google Play Services, or any closed source libraries.

-The non-Play variant has the permission to optionally display a persistent notification on Android 14+.
+The non-Play variant can optionally display a persistent notification on Android 14+.
 This may help prevent the system from killing the app in the background on devices from certain manufacturers.

-Since v4.0, the builds on Github Releases or the F-Droid repo do not use Firebase Crashlytics, Google Play Services, or any closed source libraries.

 ### Translate